mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-edit-attachments/6-files-count-channel-info.md

 8. Click on Files.
 9. Verify Users can view the file in the list.

-Scenario 2: Verify Users can NOT view the file in the Channel Info.
+Scenario 2: Verify Users cannot view the file in the Channel Info.

 Steps: